ahettlin/angular-cli-workshop/README.md

     * [Node.js 16.16.0 with NPM 8.11.0 or newer](https://nodejs.org/en/download/)
     * A terminal application.
 The Command Prompt on Windows or Terminal on OSX should be just fine unless you want something different.
     * A Git client.
 If you do not have one we recommend [GitHub Desktop](https://desktop.github.com/).
     * Your preferred text editor.
-Any basic editor will work, but if you are looking for a more complete environment we recommend [Visual Studio Code](https://code.visualstudio.com/).
+Any basic editor will work, but we would highly recommend [Visual Studio Code](https://code.visualstudio.com/) to make things much easier.
-		* If you choose to use VSCode, it integrates both the terminal and Git client for convenience.
-We recommend it.
+		* VS Code integrates both the terminal and Git client, and has shortcuts for debugging and testing for convenience.
-1. Install the Angular CLI...
+		* You can optionally install the `Angular Language Service` extension for VS Code to provide some helpful shortcuts and extra compilation error messages.
+(To install, select Extensions on the left-hand sidebar, which looks like four squares with one broken away, and then search for the extenstion at the top.
+Select it and click the Install button.)
+1. In your terminal, run `npm install -g @angular/cli` to install the Angular CLI.
+This will make the `ng` command globally available.
+It's what will to most of the magic for us later.
-1. Please run the following command in your terminal to verify everything is installed and configured appropriately.
-You should have Angular CLI version 14 or newer, Node version 16.16.0 or newer, and NPM (package manager) version 8.11.0 or newer:
+1. Please run `ng version` in your terminal to verify everything is installed and configured appropriately.
+You should have `Angular CLI` version 14 or newer, `Node` version 16.16.0 or newer, and NPM (`Package Manager`) version 8.11.0 or newer:

       ```
       $ ng version